CargoCultScientist/ny-opendata/README.md

 # Task 2 - Run instructions

-This repository contains instructions to run the existing script that retrieves the last 10 additions from the target registry via the SODA API.
+This repository contains instructions to run the existing notebook that retrieves the last 10 additions from the target registry via the SODA API and saves a full snapshot of the dataset to disk.

 ## Open Task2.ipynb in Colab (one-click)